mark-summerfield/pxd/README.md

 |-----------|------------|---------|
 |py/pxd     | Python 3   | Works out of the box with the standard library, but will use _dateutil_ if available.|

+For the Python implementation to incorporate into your own project either install using `pip`, or just copy `py/pxd/__init__.py` into your own `pyd.py` file and copy that into your project dir.

 _Implementations in additional languages are planned._